Little Fish Echo Park

 1 cup mayo

-8 oz tuna in water,
+8 oz tuna in water, drained

 ½ teaspoon ground black pepper